Understanding Farmer Decision Making in Performance-Based PES Programs through the Vermont Pay for Phosphorus Program

 Summary:

 The state of Vermont has long been a national leader in the development and implementation of programs aimed at addressing sustainability within its food and agricultural system.
 In recent years, such efforts have taken the form of various payments for ecosystem service programs, which aim to incentivize the use of sustainable practices on farms through various mechanisms, including financial compensation.
 The Vermont Pay for Phosphorus (PfP) program is the latest of these efforts.
 It provides payments to farmers for reducing phosphorus runoff from farms with the goal of alleviating a number of ecological concerns, especially soil health and water quality, among others.
 What is unique about the PfP program is that, rather than being practice-based, it is performance-based, meaning farmers have the flexibility to implement conservation practices they know will work for their own operations.
 The opportunity to collect data while this project is in its infancy provides a crucial window for collecting vital baseline data that can inform a number of additional research efforts in the coming years and as the PfP project takes shape.
-This project conducts interviews with 60 farmers currently enrolled in the program to gauge attitudes, motivations, and expectations surrounding their participation.

 Project Objectives:

-In this project, the question we will answer is how motivations, concerns, and decision-making vary between the different types of producers currently enrolled in the Vermont Pay for Phosphorus program as well as between farms of different sizes (both in acreage and income).
+In this project, the question we answer is how motivations, concerns, and decision-making vary between the different types of producers currently enrolled in the Vermont Pay for Phosphorus program as well as between farms of different sizes (both in acreage and income).
 The objectives of this project are as follows:

 • Conduct semi-structured interviews and farm visits with producers enrolled in the VT PfP program to gather data on farmer perspectives and perceptions of the program.